labforge/bottlenose-ros2/README.md

 Bottlenose can rectify and undistort the images on sensor using calibration files.
 Please see [our documentation](https://docs.labforge.ca/docs/3d-modules#calibration-data-acquisition) for more information on how to calibrate Bottlenose.
-Depending on your setup and lens configuration, you may need to calibrate the camera and update the following files that we provide as samples:
+Because the lens of Bottlenose is customer installed you have to calibrate Bottlenose to properly undistort and rectify images.
  * [Configuration for Bottlenose Mono](config/camera.yaml)
  * [Left sensor (0) for Bottlenose Stereo](config/left_camera.yaml)
  * [Right sensor (1) for Bottlenose Stereo](config/right_camera.yaml)